CentraleSupélec

 Ministry for teaching high school and undergraduate students.

-2008: Licence (~eq. of Bachelor) in Applied Physics at ENS Cachan and Université Paris-Sud.
+2008: Licence (~eq. of Bachelor) in Applied Physics at ENS Paris-Saclay and Université Paris-Sud (now Paris-Saclay).

 I’m interested in open source tools for reproducible scientific computing.
 GitHub: pierre-haessig

-Work on the sizing and management of an energy storage connected with renewable power generation (wind, solar).
+Work on the optimal sizing and management of an energy systems including storage (batteries) and renewable power generation (wind, solar).

 Collaboration with Marjorie Cosson on the stability of “Q(U) voltage control” schemes on distribution grids.